 1.1.1 Archant own and occupy a 1.03ha site bounded by Rouen Road, Thorn Lane, Cattle Market Street and the rear of properties on Ber Street (fig.1 & 2).
 Prospect House is the only building on the site and it has been Archant's headquarters since it was completed in 1969.
 Archant announced in late 2017 that they were reviewing their property holdings at the Prospect House site.
 The building contains 85,000 sq ft of office floorspace.
 Archant have concluded that the building is too large for their needs, would require major investment if retained and fails to make the best use of the site due to the large open areas of car parking surrounding it.
-It is assumed that Prospect House will be demolished in any redevelopment, although an application has been made by Archant to Historic England to confirm that it is not suitable for listing.
+It is assumed that Prospect House will be demolished in any redevelopment.
+Historic England have comfirmed that it is not good enough to be listed and a certificate of immunity from listing has been issued.